PR7s History

 2021

-The first-ever Premier Rugby Sevens Women’s trophy was awarded to the Loonies while the Experts claimed the men’s top prize.
-The Most Valuable Player honors went to Delaney Aikens from the Loonies and Experts’ Logan Tago.
+The first-ever Premier Rugby Sevens Women’s Championship trophy was claimed by the Loonies, while the Experts secured the inaugural Men’s title.
+Most Valuable Player honors went to Delaney Aikens of the Loonies and Logan Tago of the Experts for their standout performances.

-Notable players from the USA Men’s and Women’s Rugby Sevens rosters who played for PR7s this season in Perry Baker, Naya Tapper, Alev Kelter, Danny Barrett, Folau Niua, Stephen Tomasin, Kevon Williams, and Abby Gustaitis.
+Notable players from the USA Men’s and Women’s Rugby Sevens teams who competed in PR7s include Perry Baker, Naya Tapper, Alev Kelter, Danny Barrett, Folau Niua, Stephen Tomasin, Kevon Williams, and Abby Gustaitis.

 2022

-In 2022, the competition expanded to a three stop circuit, playing tournaments in San Jose, California at PayPal Park, Washington D.C at Audi Field, and the Championship in Austin, Texas at Q2 Stadium.
+In 2022, Premier Rugby Sevens expanded into a three-stop circuit, hosting tournaments in San Jose, California (PayPal Park), Washington, D.C.
+(Audi Field), and the Championship in Austin, Texas (Q2 Stadium).

-This was the first year the league adopted the United Championship.
-The United Championship is an award given to a franchise who combined for the most points throughout the season.
-The Headliners won the first-ever United Championship in 2022.
+2022 marked the first year PR7s introduced the United Championship—an award given to the franchise that earned the most combined points across both its men’s and women’s teams throughout the season.
+The Headliners claimed the inaugural United Championship title.

-The Women’s trophy was renamed to the Kathy Flores Cup in 2022 to honor Kathy Flores, a trailblazer for women’s rugby in the United States and all across the world.
-The Women Headliners raised the first Kathy Flores Cup.
+In 2022, the Women’s Championship trophy was renamed the Kathy Flores Cup to honor Kathy Flores—an icon and trailblazer for women’s rugby in the United States and around the world.
+The Women’s Headliners became the first team to raise the Kathy Flores Cup.

-The Men’s Championship also added an honor and dedication to their trophy after A. Jon Prusmack, an integral piece of USA Sevens history.
-The Loggerheads hoisted the first A. Jon Prusmack trophy in Austin, Texas.
+That same year, the Men’s Championship trophy was dedicated in honor of A. Jon Prusmack, a visionary and foundational figure in USA Sevens history.
+The Loggerheads made history by hoisting the first A. Jon Prusmack Trophy in Austin, Texas.

 2023

-After the 2022 season, the league doubled in size, growing to eight franchises with each housing a men’s and women’s program for a total of 16 teams among the league.
-The franchises were regionalized and divided into an Eastern and Western Conference.
+Following the 2022 season, Premier Rugby Sevens doubled in size, expanding to eight franchises—each featuring both a men’s and women’s team, for a total of 16 teams across the league.
+The franchises were regionalized and split into Eastern and Western Conferences to reflect the league’s growing national footprint.

 Eastern ConferenceWestern Conference